polterguy/polterguy.github.io/endpoints/index.md

 ## CRUD related endpoints

-These endpoints allows you to among other things generate CRUD HTTP backend modules, and is at the heart of the [Endpoint Generator](/dashboard/endpoint-generator/).
-In addition these endpoints allows you to generate SQL based HTTP endpoints.
+These endpoints allow you to among other things generate CRUD HTTP backend modules, and are at the heart of the [Endpoint Generator](/dashboard/endpoint-generator/).
+In addition these endpoints allow you to generate SQL based HTTP endpoints.
 These endpoints are not intended for being directly invoked by your code, but rather from the Magic dashboard as it is creating backend endpoints for you.

 ## Backend CRUD operations

-This section describes the parts that generates backend HTTP endpoints for you, typically wrapping a database table with CRUD operations.
+This section describes the parts that generate backend HTTP endpoints for you, typically wrapping a database table with CRUD operations.

 ### POST magic/system/crudifier/crudify